MikroElektronika/mikrosdk_click_v2/clicks/ambient23/README.md

 ### Application Init

-> Initializes the driver, checks communication by reading part ID and performs the click default configuration.
+> Initializes the driver, checks communication by reading part ID and performs the Click default configuration.

 ```c